-Requesters must provide a link to the STIP or TIP that includes the requested project, as well as the STIP or TIP ID number for the project.
-Alternatively, requesters can receive funding for highway projects that are not currently on the STIP or TIP, but for which the Michigan DOT has provided a letter confirming that: (1) the project is eligible for Federal-aid highway funding under title 23, United States Code; (2) the Michigan DOT is willing to carry out the project if funding is enacted; and (3) the Michigan DOT will include the project on the STIP or TIP once funding for the project is enacted.

-- Requesters are required to provide a status of the planning and environmental work so the Appropriations Committee can assess the readiness of the project. - Funds received under the HIP account cannot be used on operational expenses. - Note that all HIP funding is provided directly to the Michigan DOT; local and county level governments interested in a HIP CDS are required to coordinate with the Michigan DOT for implementation.
+- to carry out the project if funding is enacted.
+Requesters must reach out to Eric Mullen (MullenE@michigan.gov) in order for the project to be vetted. - Requesters must provide a link to the STIP or TIP that includes the requested project, as well as the STIP or TIP ID number for the project.
+If the project is not currently on the STIP or TIP, the MDOT must provide an assurance in its letter (see first bullet) that the project will be added to the STIP or TIP once funding for the project is enacted. - Requesters are required to provide a status of the planning and environmental work so the Appropriations Committee can assess the readiness of the project. - Funds received under the HIP account cannot be used on operational expenses. - Note that all HIP funding is provided directly to the Michigan DOT; local and county level governments interested in a HIP CDS are required to coordinate with the Michigan DOT for implementation.